 There are three levels of protection to cater for different riding activities.

-Level 1 – Black Label
+Level 1 – Green Label

 Body protectors certified to Level 1 provide a lower level of impact protection that is only considered appropriate for licensed jockeys while racing.

-Level 2 – Brown Label
+Level 2 – Orange Label

 Body protectors certified to Level 2 provide a lower than normal level of protection that is only considered appropriate for use in low risk situations.
 These DO NOT include riding on roads or other hard surfaces, riding over jumps, riding young or excitable horses or riding while inexperienced.

-Level 3 – Purple Label
+Level 3 – Blue Label